-Students requesting interpreters/captionists must be registered with DS to receive these specific approved accommodations.
-"Live" synchronous sessions must have a DS service request (interpreting/captioning) received for those services to be scheduled and in place.
+Students requesting interpreters/captionists must be registered with Accessibility Services (AS) to receive these specific approved accommodations.
+"Live" synchronous sessions must have a service request (interpreting/captioning) received for those services to be scheduled and in place.

 Requesting Captioning Services for a Semester Long Class

 - Complete the Interpreting/Captioning Request for Academic Courses Form as soon as you register for classes.
 Once you hit submit, you should be redirected to a response received confirmation page.
 Our department will also send an email confirming receipt of your request within 2-3 business days.
 If you do not hear from an AS representative within 2-3 business days, please reach out to Supervisor of Interpreting & Captioning Services, Sheryl Killen (firstname.lastname@example.org), to confirm your captioning request has been received.

 - If you change your schedule, add or drop a class, you MUST submit an updated request via the Interpreting/Captioning Request for Academic Courses Form and/or contact the Supervisor of Interpreting & Captioning Services, Sheryl Killen via email (email@example.com).

 How captioning works

 - If the student isn’t in class, the captionist will wait 15 minutes for a one hour class and 30 minutes for a class over one hour.